Pawling (town), New York: Geography

 According to the United States Census Bureau, the town has a total area of 45.0 sqmi, of which 44.2 sqmi is land and 0.8 sqmi (1.80%) is water.

 The eastern and western section of the towns are high and hilly, with the Great Swamp and Harlem Valley in the middle, where the village of Pawling is located.
 The highest elevation in town is Observatory Hill, at 1332 ft above sea level; the lowest is 420 ft, in the Great Swamp, along the southern boundary of the town.

 Most of the population of Pawling is concentrated in the valley, traversed by NY 22 (joined by NY 55 south of the village) and Metro-North Railroad's Harlem Line.
-There are two train stations in town, the Pawling station in the village and the Appalachian Trail station, allowing passengers to hike that trail up into the Pawling Nature Reserve along Hammersby Ridge in the northern section of town.
+There are two train stations in town, the Pawling station in the village and the Appalachian Trail station, allowing passengers to hike that trail up into the Pawling Nature Reserve along Hammersly Ridge in the northern section of town.

 The southern town line is the border of Putnam County, New York, and the eastern town boundary is the border of Connecticut.
 To the west lies the town of Beekman, with Dover to the north.
 It also shares a small border with the town of East Fishkill at the southwestern edge of the town.